endail/hx711-pico-c/README.md

 See the code example below for how you would set this up.
 You can choose any pins as the clock and data pins, as long as they are capable of digital output and input respectively.

+You can connect up to 32 HX711s, although the Pico (RP2040) will limit you to the available pins.

 Note: each chip should use the same sample rate.
 Using chips with different sample rates will lead to unpredictible results.

 ```c